justim/access/docs/presenters.md

 ```

 This is also done with a single query; all the marks are collected, then the
-entities are fetched in one go and after that the markers are replaced with the
+entities are fetched in one go, and after that the markers are replaced with
-result of the `fromEntity` of the associated entity presenter.
-It is possible
+the result of the `fromEntity` of the associated entity presenter.
+It is
-that that result also contains a bunch of marker, like the profile image of the
+possible that the result also contains a bunch of markers, like the profile
-owner, for example.
-The presenter will keep resolving the markers for as long as
+image of the owner, for example.
+The presenter will keep resolving the markers
-the are there.
-Adding a profile image from another entity presenter would only
+for as long as there are any in the result.
+Adding a profile image from another
-increase the number of queries with one.
+entity presenter would only increase the number of queries with one.

 Of course `present` is a little bit limited, it only works for `has-one`
 relations.
 The `EntityPresenter` provides a bunch more methods to resolve more